mALAKa82973i/Fw5cwa6amSY/3YaW5/JUfM/fup/FG5hA1/education-innovation_2kCE_1747932964.md

 there is no warranty for the free library.
-Also, if the library is modified by someone else and passed on, the recipients should know that what they have is not the original version, so that the original author's reputation will not be affected by problems that might be introduced by others.
+Also, if the library is modified by someone else and passed on, the recipients should know that what they have is not the original version, so that the original introduced by others.

   Finally, software patents pose a constant threat to the existence of